Optimal linear response for Anosov diffeomorphisms: Introduction

 We illustrate the effectiveness of our approach in two case studies in Section \ref{sec:casestudy}.
 First, we consider the Arnold cat map and a function $c$ with large values concentrated about the fixed point at the origin.
 Thus, we expect the optimal perturbation $\dot{T}$ to be such that maps $T_0+\delta\cdot\dot{T}$ for small $\delta>0$ have SRB measures with density preferentially concentrated about the fixed point.
 We describe the dynamically interesting strategy taken by the computed optimal $\dot{T}$ -- shown in Figure \ref{linearvf} -- and verify that the SRB measure of $T_0+\delta\cdot\dot{T}$ is indeed concentrated about the fixed point for small $\delta>0$ (in Figure \ref{linearsrbpert}).
 Our second case study concerns a nonlinear Anosov map $T_0$, for which we estimate the SRB measure, and then select an observation $c$ with large values in the vicinity of a period-two orbit of $T_0$.
 We expect that the optimal perturbation $\dot{T}$ will have the effect of concentrating the SRB measure of $T_0+\delta\cdot\dot{T}$ nearby the period-two orbit and this is verified in Figure \ref{nonlinearsrbpert}.
 Both case studies are examples of how one may use this optimisation approach to control the long-term behaviour of the dynamics through small perturbations that are carefully chosen to achieve the desired effect.

-Linear response for dynamical systems was first introduced by Ruelle \cite{Ru97} and was later generalized to systems exhibiting some hyperbolicity (see \cite{Ba14} for an overview).
 If one substitutes the expression \eqref{dotLexpr} for $\dot{\mathcal{L}}$ into the response function \eqref{eq:responseintro}, one obtains an expression equivalent to the usual ``metaformula'' for invariant measure response discussed in \cite{Ba14}.
 The main difference is that the ``metaformula'' does not contain an explicit expression for $\dot{\mathcal{L}}$.
 Our expression \eqref{dotLexpr} for $\dot{\mathcal{L}}$ is the natural generalisation to Anosov maps of the expression given in \cite{GaPo17} for expanding circle maps, where minimum-Sobolev-norm perturbations $\dot{T}$ were found for a given (fixed) response.
 Equation \eqref{dotLexpr} is superficially different (but equivalent) to the expression for $\dot{\mathcal{L}}$ provided in \cite{Po19} in the context of Anosov diffeomorphisms.
 We remark that to our knowledge, our $C^1$-regularity hypothesis on the map $\delta \mapsto T_\delta$ is weaker than existing work in the Anosov setting.